Andrew M. Weiner

-Andrew Marc Weiner OSA NAE NAI (Born July 25, 1958) is an American electrical engineer, educator and researcher known for contributions to the fields of ultrafast optics and optical signal processing.
-He is the Scifres Family Distinguished Professor of Electrical and Computer Engineering at Purdue University.
+Andrew Marc Weiner OSA NAE NAI (Born July 25, 1958-2024) was an American electrical engineer, educator and researcher known for contributions to the fields of ultrafast optics and optical signal processing.
+He was the Scifres Family Distinguished Professor of Electrical and Computer Engineering at Purdue University.

 Career

 Weiner received a Sc.D. in electrical engineering in 1984 from the Massachusetts Institute of Technology.
 Following graduation he joined Bellcore, then a premier telecommunications research and development company, eventually serving as Manager of Ultrafast Optics and Optical Signal Processing Research.
 In 1992, Weiner was appointed at professor rank at the School of Electrical and Computer Engineering at Purdue University.

-Weiner’s research in ultrafast optics focuses on the processing of extremely high-speed lightwave signals as well as their application to the generation and manipulation of ultrabroadband radio-frequency signals.
+Weiner's research in ultrafast optics focuses on the processing of extremely high-speed lightwave signals as well as their application to the generation and manipulation of ultrabroadband radio-frequency signals.
 He is most well-known for research on the development of Fourier synthesis methods for controlling the shape of femtosecond light pulses.
 These methods extend femtosecond pulse generation technology by providing the ability to engineer these pulses into complex phase- and amplitude-modulated ultrafast optical waveforms according to specification.
-Findings from Weiner’s research have been applied in fiber optic networks and in ultrafast optical science laboratories around the world.
+Findings from Weiner's research have been applied in fiber optic networks and in ultrafast optical science laboratories around the world.
 Specific studies in recent years address quantum photonics, Kerr comb generation in on-chip microresonators, and microwave and millimeter wave photonics.
 Weiner authored the textbook Ultrafast Optics (Wiley, 2009), and served as editor in chief of Optics Express, the largest journal broadly covering optics and photonics, from 2013 to 2018.